NeonLaw/codebase/infrastructure/README.md

 On Terraform Cloud, we have the following workspaces:

 * Billing GCP, for global Billing Alerts
-* New Relic, for monitoring our applications
 * Staging GCP, for creating a managed storage and GKE
 * Staging Kubernetes, for running our server workloads on Kubernetes
 * Production GCP, for creating a managed storage and GKE
 * Production Kubernetes, for running our server workloads on Kubernetes
+* Data GCP, for creating and managing a BigQuery cluster and its ingestions